 Myanmar’s Rohingya population is suffering a genocide.
-Even the high commissioner for human rights of an ever-diplomatic organization like The United Nations which is not exactly the bastion of human rights with its “lowest common denominator” standards (and that is; even without a veto of US, Russia or Chona) has put it as “a textbook example of ethnic cleansing”.
+Even the high commissioner for human rights of an ever-diplomatic organization like The United Nations (not exactly the bastion of human rights with its “lowest common denominator” standards, even without a veto of US, Russia or China) has put it as “a textbook example of ethnic cleansing”.

 Before anything, if you want to know more about what happened in Myanmar, check this New York Times interactive for a quick coverage of the events there.
 It is a treat…

 A Villain with a Nobel Prize ?